 The Nora and Ted Sterling Prize in Support of Controversy is the result of the vision and generosity of Nora and Ted Sterling.
-In 1993, the Sterlings established an endowment at Simon Fraser University in 1993 to honour and encourage work that provokes and/or contributes to the understanding of controversy.
+In 1993, the Sterlings established an endowment at Simon Fraser University to honour and encourage work that provokes and/or contributes to the understanding of controversy.
 The $5,000 annual prize was offered for the first time in 1993.

 The Sterling Prize may be awarded for work in any field, including - but not limited to - the fine arts, humanities, social sciences, natural sciences and education.
 The selection of the annual prize winner is the responsibility of the Sterling Prize Committee.